MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-a-port-using-the-wcf-oracledb-adapter.md

 manager: "anneta"
 ---
 # Configure a port using the WCF-OracleDB adapter
-This topic provides instructions on how to configure WCF-OracleDB send and receive ports to perform outbound and inbound operations on the Oracle database using the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)].
+How to configure WCF-OracleDB send and receive ports to perform outbound and inbound operations on the Oracle database using the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)].

 ## Prerequisites
 Sign in with an account that is a member of the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administrators or BizTalk Operators group.
 For more detailed information about permissions, see [Permissions Required for Deploying and Managing a BizTalk Application](../../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md), and [Minimum Security Rights ](https://social.technet.microsoft.com/wiki/contents/articles/24590.minimum-security-rights-for-biztalk-server-2006-to-2016.aspx).